 Two unique identities were created which would permit everyone to classify a defection as either dishonest (selfish) or honest:

 TandaPay didn’t make the same tired old assumptions that insurance providers have been making for hundreds of years.
-And that is why it’s different, although it’s not clear yet if this is going to be a flavor of insurance that people are going to like.
+That is why TandaPay is different.
+Insurance is a financial tool, but many of its principles and underlying assumptions have not been scrutinized for decades.
+It’s not clear yet if this is going to be a flavor of insurance that people are going to like, but the below quote embodies the wisdom we should take to heart: